UCL-VR/ubiq-website/content/docs/messaging/generating-ids/index.md

 ### Collision Probability

-Each client must be able to generate new Ids independently, to avoid dependencies on a server in peer-to-peer situations, and to avoid introducing deadlocks with the Unity programming model (such as needing a server to respond before all Start() calls can finish).
+Each client must be able to generate new Ids independently, to avoid dependencies on a server in peer-to-peer situations, and to avoid introducing deadlocks with the Unity programming model (such as needing a server to respond before all `Start()` calls can finish).

-The probability of collisions between two independently well-generated identifiers is the Birthday Problem.
+The probability of collisions between two independently well-generated identifiers is the *Birthday Problem*.
 The probability of a collision is given by,

 ![formula](formula.png)